Naheed-Anjum/House-Price-Prediction/README.md

 Number of observations in the given training dataset: 1460 Number of observations in the given testing dataset: 1459

-1. Id: Unique Identification of each customer.
+1.Id: Unique Identification of each customer.

-2. MSSubClass: Identifies the type of dwelling involved in the sale.
+2.MSSubClass: Identifies the type of dwelling involved in the sale.

         20	1-STORY 1946 & NEWER ALL STYLES
         30	1-STORY 1945 & OLDER